felixkoerber/DiLER_digital_literacy_course/lecture/index.md

 ![diler logo](static/logo.png)

 # **Welcome!**

-Hello everyone and welcome to our course on digital literacy in empirical research!
+Hello everyone and welcome to our course on *digital literacy in empirical research*!

 Within this course, we will explore the `concept of digital literacy` and its implications for students and researchers in the context of the academic system progressively shifting its curriculum and resources into the digital space.
 We'll further explore the ways to apply and expand on existing digital skills to maximize students' scientific abilities.

 ## **Digital Literacy in Higher Education**